jjjbushjjj/talos-vmware/README.md

 * Generates talosconfig
 * Generates kubeconfig
 * Install additional software into the cluster
-  - cilium SNI (This one runs at bootstrap stage)
+  - cilium CNI (This one runs at bootstrap stage)
   - vsphere CSI

 ### Configuration day 2